lock3/wg21/p2269/paper.md

 would allow for multiple, interconvertible reflection types that correspond (roughly) to the construct or entities reflected.

-Bob Lob Law.

 # Background

 P09532 proposes a hierarchical representation of reflections [@P0953R2].
-Despite the advantages of having typed reflections (especially modern programming techniques), there are some unfortunate drawbacks.
+Despite the advantages of having typed reflections (especially modern programming techniques), there are two drawbacks.
 First, the use of class objects during constant expression evaluation can significantly inflate compile times.
 That could be particularly bad for heavily metaprogrammed translation units.
 Second, interrelated systems of types are hard to evolve.
 A change in the relationship between types in the system will break more code than a change to a single type, which breaks more code than a change to a function.

 In P1240, all reflections are represented by a single scalar type: `meta::info` [@P1240R1].